berry-cs/sinbad/docs/quick-start-python.md

 ds.print_description()
 ````

 The CSV files provided in this case are a little silly, because apparently the data is encoded in *JSON* format in the 'projects' column of a number of rows of the CSV file.
-This is a weird scenario with mixed data formats that can't be entirely handled in Sinbad, so you're better off going with the JSON-format files to begin with.
+This is a weird scenario with mixed data formats that can't be entirely handled (yet!) using only Sinbad, so you're better off going with the JSON-format files to begin with.
+(Otherwise would need to `import json` and use something like `json.loads(ds.fetch_first("projects"))` to decode the JSON strings in each row.)

 In any case, the point here was to demonstrate the use of the **"file-entry"** data source option to specify the file to extract and use from a ZIP archive.